Defiance County Auditor

 Important Note on Personal Property Tax

-Due to the phase-out of personal property tax in Ohio, the 2008 tax return will be the final annual personal property tax return required to be filled.
+Due to the phase-out of personal property tax in Ohio, the 2008 tax return will be the final annual personal property tax return required to be filed.

 The County Auditor is the chief fiscal officer of Defiance County.
 It is her responsibility to account for almost 64 million dollars received each year by the County and to issue warrants (checks) in payment of all County obligations, including the distribution of tax dollars to Defiance County itself and to its twelve townships, three villages, one city, five school districts, one vocational school, one park board, and one library system as well as other County agencies.
 The Auditor’s general accounting department is the bookkeeper of all County funds and maintains the official records of all receipts, disbursements and fund balances.
 As Chief Fiscal Officer, the Auditor is required by law to prepare the annual financial report of the County.

-It is the County Auditor's responsibility to server as the paymaster for approximatey 480 county employees.
+It is the County Auditor's responsibility to serve as the paymaster for approximately 480 county employees.